 Meliora started with a question: can you name five of the ingredients present in your cleaning cabinet?
 Most of us can’t, and neither could Kate, the co-founder of Meliora.
 Once she started doing a little digging, she found most weren’t even listed.
 Even worse, there weren’t laws in place that required a company to disclose what their products contained.

 Years later, Meliora proudly discloses all plant-based ingredients and only uses those that are effective, people-friendly, and planet-friendly.
-All products feature Leaping Bunny and MADE SAFE certification, and are vegan, phthalate-free, and sulfate-free.
+All products feature the Leaping Bunny and MADE SAFE certification, and are vegan, phthalate-free, and sulfate-free.

 Aside from packaging products in compostable and or reusable containers, they ship in plastic-free and recyclable containers.
 Everything is produced in their environmentally-responsible Chicago factory by workers who receive living wages.